ma1379/code-the-way-project-starter/README.md

 ```

 It's recommended a developers run `npm run eslint:fix` often during development to prevent any failures from code-style or JavaScript syntactical errors.

+<a name="#application-structure"></a>

+## Application Structure

+Keeping your application code maintainable is important, especially as an application's code-base grows in size.
+The `src` folder of this application is separated into four folders to help that to help making meaningful separations between the types of code used in the application.

+Meaningful separations of code can also help prevent **dependency cycles** in JavaScript.
+They can also help other developers review your code.
+For example, if another developer is reviewing your work and sees a file change in a specific folder, they can reasonably assume what kind of change happened.

+<a name="#components"></a

+### Components `(./src/components)`

+The **components** folder is traditionally used exclusively for [React Components](https://reactjs.org/docs/react-component.html).
+Everything in this folder should be a React component.
+React components are exclusively used for the **user-interface (UI)** of the application.
+So, think of the components folder as a place for all of the UI of your application.

+<a name="#constants"></a

+### Constants `(./src/constants)`

+The **constants** folder is traditionally used for any variables that are _constant_ in your application, and used in multiple files.

+For example, you may have an email address used in multiple of places in your application.
+Instead of hard-coding that email address in multiple different files, you may want to create a _constant_ file called `email-address.js` with a JavaScript variable for that email address.
+Then you can import that email address throughout your entire application.
+This is advantageous because if that email address were to change, there's now only a single spot where you'd have to update your code.

+In short, if you have a value that is used in more than one spot in your application you should add it to this folder.

+<a name="#services"></a

+### Services `(./src/services)`

+The **services** folder is traditionally used for any JavaScript functions that make [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) requests to an API.

+It's more than likely that a **user-interface (UI)** will consume data from an API differently than how the API is structured.
+For example, on a home page, you may request user details from your API.
+You may want that same data on a user account page.
+Instead of duplicating that request function in both pages, you could simply add it to this services file then import it into both page UI components.

+<a name="#util"></a>

+### Util `(./src/util)`

+The **util** folder it traditionally used as a _catch-all_ for any re-useable JavaScript functions that are not [components](#components) or [services](#services).

+For example, you may have a custom sorting JavaScript function used for several different types of data.
+Instead of writing that custom function multiple times, you could simply create a _utility_.
+Then you could import that sorting function into those different spots.
+If that sorting logic were to ever change, you now only have to update it in a single place.

+This structure is only a starting point.
+You may realize during development that your application could benefit from additional structure.
+For example, you may find you're using a lot of images, files, or other non-JavaScript resources in your application.
+So, you may want to add an additional folder for **assets** or **files**.

 <a name="#material-ui"></a>